S.A Road: History

 S.A.
-Road was earlier known as Tripunithura Road that was built by Kochi Royal Maramattu (PWD) Department in year 1863 when the capital of Kochi Kingdom was shifted to Tripunithura.
+Road was earlier known as Tripunithura Road that was built by Kochi Royal Maramattu (PWD) Department in year 1863 when the capital of Kingdom of Cochin was shifted to Tripunithura.
 The road was constructed to facilitate the King's annual procession to Ernakulam for attending the Annual Durbar at the Durbar Hall.
-The original road terminated at Chitoor Road near Valanjambalam from where it connect to Durbar Hall Grounds.
+The original road terminated at Chittoor Road near Valanjambalam from where it connect to Durbar Hall Ground.
 Later it was extended to MG Road, when the Britishers constructed in year 1926.
 A connecting road from MG Road to Foreshore road was built when the latter was opened in the year 1988.
 In 1962 the stretch from Foreshore Road to Vyttila was renamed as S.A Road as this part came under Corporation of Cochin whereas the remaining stretch went to Thrippunithura Municipality.

 The original road was just a single lane as there was no cars other than those belonging to Royal family.
 In year 1936, the road was relaid into 2 lane traffic, which remains even today.
 As the city grew, many commercial establishments started in this stretch which increased the traffic.
 Moreover, with opening of Panampally Nagar, Giri Nagar, Kadavanthra residential areas along with growth of Vyttila Junction made the road terribly congested heavy traffic.
 With less availability of land on both sides, land acquisition became extremely difficult.

 In year 2000, the Corporation of Cochin decided to go ahead with forcible land acquisitions, thereby the stretch from South Overbridge to Vyttila was able to relay into 4 lane road with some areas still under construction.